kma32527/csv-to-sqlite/README.md

 - When done with a Table instance, call close() to close the PreparedStatement.

 ### TypePrompt
 A prompt that pops up when executing CsvToSQLite.convert().
-Creates a JDialog that pauses execution of the program and allows the user to input the desired types of each column for each variable from a list of valid column types.
+The object method launchApp() Creates a JDialog that pauses execution of the program and allows the user to input the desired types of each column for each variable from a list of valid column types.
+This thn returns the selected types to be used to create an array of Variable objects.

 ### Variable
 An instantiable class containing a column's name and type.